AI Credit Scoring: The Future of Credit Risk Assessment

 The second figure is the visualization of the features' attributes that force to increase or decrease the prediction.
 The prediction starts from the base value - the average of all model responses.
 Each Shapley value is depicted as an arrow that makes the model increase or decrease the prediction.

-Tackling the Black Box Problem with Datrics
+Tackling the Black Box Problem

 Credit Default Risk Prediction Interpretation